 Living in Honors Housing is optional.
 Honors Students are not required to live in Honors Housing and may choose to live elsewhere on-campus or reside off-campus.

-- Apply for Honors Housing by their priority deadline
+- Apply for UHM Student Housing by their priority deadline

 - Be admitted into the Honors Program